rust-lang/this-week-in-rust/drafts/2018-03-13-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [cursive](https://crates.io/crates/cursive), a crate to allow for quick debug outputs without `println!`.
+This week's crate is [cursive](https://crates.io/crates/cursive), a library for easy text-user interface applications.
 Thanks to [Wangshan Lu](https://users.rust-lang.org/u/WiSaGaN) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!